LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 #### Boundary Conditions

 The temperature at the *ghost nodes* to solve the equations on the *centroids* adjacent to the boundary are defined as before (equations $(7)-(10)$ ).
-To obtain a symmetric coefficient matrix to solve the linear system of euqations, however, one needs to modify the coefficients for the *centroids* adjacent to the boundary **and** the corresponding right-hand side, such that the equations are defined as:
+To obtain a symmetric coefficient matrix to solve the linear system of equations, however, one needs to modify the coefficients for the *centroids* adjacent to the boundary **and** the corresponding right-hand side, such that the equations are defined as:

 **Dirichlet**